programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 Depending on your system setup, these may open a dialog box asking you to choose a
 mirror to download from.
-Select one near your current location and the download and
+Select one near your current location.
+The download and
-installation should be occur seamlessly.
+installation should follow automatically.
 Now that these packages are downloaded to
 your machine, we need to tell R that these packages should also be loaded for use.
 We do this via the `library` command: